nguyensylvie/todolist-vuejs/README.md

 # Todo List

 This code is written in Vue.js and represents a simple task management application.
 It has a list of todo lists, each of which can have many tasks.
 The user can add new todo lists or tasks to existing todo lists, and they can delete either.
+Additionally, this application also supports drag and drop of tasks to allow for more convenient organization.

 ## Table of contents